OMAD is a form of intermittent fasting that stands for “One Meal A Day.”

-In effect, the OMAD strategy can sometimes lead people to sacrifice food quality for quantity.
+In effect, the One Meal A Day diet strategy can sometimes lead people to sacrifice food quality for quantity.

 Scientific research has clearly shown that a high intake of animal foods, high-fat foods, and/or refined foods can all independently contribute to an increased risk for many chronic diseases, including:

-Finally, sometimes people who engage in OMAD overeat their calorie intake in their one meal per day, which can result in feeling sluggish, gaining weight, and increasing their risk for chronic diseases, despite the fact that they are fasting for the majority of the day.
+Finally, sometimes people who engage in OMAD overeat their calorie intake in their one meal per day, which can result in fatigue, weight gain, and increasing their risk for chronic diseases, despite the fact that they are fasting for the majority of the day.